 - Section out a time each day to reflect on the changes you are working to make.

 - Spend time once per week reflecting on your partner on progress made.
 Focus on how the progress is in any way small or large supporting the relationship and each other.

 Over time you and your partner will notice the beautiful impact of change.
-Healthy habits will replace those that create disconnect and tension.
+In my counseling practice, I encourage the implementation and utilization of healthy habits.
+The habits will replace those that create disconnect and tension.
 The commitment will continue to grow and empower the relationship.